sralloza/rpi-provisioner/README.md

 We have covered how to store your public ssh keys.
 How can you update the ssh keys in your raspberry's authorized_keys?
 Simple, just use the [authorized-keys](#authorized-keys) command (or the [layer1](#layer1) command if you set up the raspberry for the first time).

+### Networking

+You will probably ssh often into your rapsberry pi, you chances are you want to setup a static IP address.
+It's really simple to do it, just use the [network](#network) command.

 ## Commands

 ### boot